 Any interaction you can have with your viewers is a positive thing for YouTube.
 Engaging with your subscribers can help you foster a stronger connection with your audience and increase growth.
 “Liking” a comment only takes a few seconds, as does pinning a top comment as a personal note to your subscribers.

 Don’t just upload the video and forget about it!
 Interacting with your community via comments and “Likes” should be a cornerstone of your YouTube channel marketing.
 I’m sure you do the same on social channels.
 Why should YouTube be any different?

 Sometimes simply asking for engagement is the best way to spread the word and help promote your YouTube channel!
 After all, not everyone who watches your video is going to “like” it or make a comment.

 Especially if you’re new to YouTube, there’s no shame in asking directly for some feedback and a thumbs up.
 But what you don’t want to do is fill the first half of your video with desperate requests.
 Things like loud appeals to like, comment and subscribe or to make sure you ‘hit the bell to get updates.
 If someone is new to your channel, they came to your video for content first, so make sure you give them that before asking for any interaction!

 To avoid falling into that trap, get creative with the requests for interaction.

 Something like asking viewers a question in your video, and getting them to answer in the comments suggestion is a great way to build the community relationship.
-Getting their feedback on what you’d like to cover in another video, or just encouraging them to ask questions with the promise that you’ll read every one is good to – you don’t have to promise to reply to them all….!
+Getting their feedback on what you’d like to cover in another video, or just encouraging them to ask questions with the promise that you’ll read each one is good too – you don’t have to promise to reply to them all….!

 Growing your business and brand on YouTube doesn’t happen by accident.